ahmadnajmi90/nexscholarsys/README.md

 > **Direct OpenAI vs GitHub OpenAI**: It's recommended to use the direct OpenAI API configuration (`OPENAI_API_KEY`)
 > instead of GitHub OpenAI for better reliability and more consistent performance.
 The system will automatically
 > use your direct OpenAI API key if configured.
+>
+> **GPT-4o for Insights**: The system uses GPT-4o for generating dynamic supervisor-student match insights.
+> This provides personalized, context-aware explanations of why a supervisor might be a good match for a student's
+> research interests.

 ### Database Configuration